OmriLeviGit/Auto-List-Management-Obsidian/README.md

-# Automatic Renumbering Plugin for Obsidian
+# Automatic List Renumbering Plugin for Obsidian

 The Automatic Renumbering plugin helps keep your numbered lists in sequential order automatically, which is particularly useful for users who frequently work with structured documents.
 It features live updates, smart pasting, and manual control options.